 Diary entry 12th December 2016: Reading a post by Leslie Hurst on the Orwell Society blog, a possible link between Russian Yevgeny Zamyatin, author George Orwell and his wife Eileen O’Shaughnessy.
-Zamyatin was an author also on Tyneside in 1916 to supervise the building of icebreakers for the Russian Navy.
+Zamyatin was an author, he also supervised the building of icebreakers for the Russian Navy in Tyneside shipyards in 1916.
 Looked into this and found Zamyatin an interesting character and worth following up.

 Within 20 minutes I had found what I was looking for.
 Normally in local history there is a bit searching, photocopy runs out of paper, the microfiche is difficult to thread and its running slow etc., but no it all went very smoothly.

-While working on this blog during 2017 I put aside the Zamyatin project untill I had more time.
+While working on this blog during 2017 I put aside the Zamyatin project until I had more time.
 Then in May this year started to fully research and write the script.

 A short script was put together using A Soviet Heretic by D.J.Richards.
-The voice over’s were recorded at The Customs Space studio in South Shields.
+The narration was recorded at The Customs Space studio in South Shields.
 Tyneside actor’s Iain Cunningham with Jonathan Cash adding the voice of Zamyatin.
 Again, as on many projects North East musician John Clavering captured the mood.

 The finished story of ‘Zamyatin – The Russia-Tyneside Connection’ can be seen here.
 To see more documentaries you can subscribe to my channel on You Tube.